Skip to Content

 In addition to Bar Parasol, both Lakeside and SW Steakhouse have patios overlooking Wynn’s Lake of Dreams.
 There is also a free viewing area for those not looking to grab food or drink.

-See “Awakening”: Awakening is a visual feast for the eyes that follows the story of a heroine (IO) who saves the world by confronting the forces of both light and darkness.
-Mixed into the production is a healthy dose of acrobatics, aerial feats, comedy, and illusion.
+See “Awakening”: “Awakening” is a visual feast that follows (an admittedly weird) story of a heroine, IO, who saves the world by confronting the forces of both light and darkness.
+The production includes a healthy dose of acrobatics, aerial feats, comedy, and illusion.

 The stage, which has split in to multiple pieces at various elevations.